lavanet/lava-sdk/README.md

     execute Yarn link to create an symlink
     ```

+6. Run unit tests

+    Lava SDK is extensively covered with unit tests, to run the tests execute:
+    ```bash
+    yarn test
+    ```

 ## Prerequisites
 To be able to use Lava SDK, you must first create an account and stake to Lava Network